By Michela Fantinel

 Sydney is a must-see destination, what so many call “London in the Sun”.
 Sydney Harbour is one of the city’s highlights but the city, next to the famous city beaches of Bondi and Manly, is also a gateway to many more destinations like Royal National Parks and the Blue Mountains.
 You can also start a once-in-a-lifetime train journey across the country aboard the Indian Pacific, and go west.

-Tasmania a paradise for hiking adventures.
-Australia's heart-shaped largest island boasts a wealth of beautiful spots and varied landscapes.
+Tasmania is a paradise for hiking adventures.
+Australia’s heart-shaped largest island boasts a wealth of beautiful spots and varied landscapes.
 From deep forests, waterfalls and mountains of the South and Western regions, to coastal national parks and smaller pristine islands.
 An easy itinerary route is to start from Hobart, explore the surroundings with Mount Wellington and then go on a road trip along the East Coast through the Freycinet National Park, Bicheno, Darby, Scottsdale, to Launceston.

 Beyond Tasmania’s outdoor attractions, you’ll discover excellent premium wines and an array of local produce.
 If you are interested in history, then plan in a visit to Port Arthur to learn about convicts and Australia’s colonial past.